Pero Vaz de Caminha

-Pêro or Pero Vaz de Caminha (c.
-1450 – 15 December 1500; /pt/; also spelled Pedro Vaz de Caminha) (Note: Pero is an archaic variant of Pedro.) was a Portuguese knight that accompanied Pedro Álvares Cabral to India in 1500 as a secretary to the royal factory.
+Pero Vaz de Caminha (c.
+1450 – 15 December 1500; /pt-PT/; also spelled Pedro Vaz de Caminha) (Note: Pero is an archaic variant of Pedro.) was a Portuguese knight that accompanied Pedro Álvares Cabral to India in 1500 as a secretary to the royal factory.
 Caminha wrote the detailed official report of the April 1500 discovery of Brazil by Cabral's fleet (Carta de Pêro Vaz de Caminha, dated 1 May 1500).
 He died in a riot in Calicut, India, at the end of that year.

 Biography

-Pêro Vaz de Caminha was the son of Vasco Fernandes de Caminha, a knight of the household of the Duke of Guimarães (later Braganza).
+Pero Vaz de Caminha was the son of Vasco Fernandes de Caminha, a knight of the household of the Duke of Guimarães (later Braganza).
 His ancestors were among the first settlers of Neiva during the reign of Ferdinand I (r.1367–83).
 On 8 March 1476, Pêro Vaz de Caminha was appointed mestre da balança (master of the scale) of the royal mint of Porto, one of the many positions held by his father at the time.
 The appointment letter, which characterized Pêro Vaz as a knight of the royal household, was written from Toro, suggesting that Pêro Vaz had accompanied King Afonso V of Portugal on a campaign against Castile, and probably participated in the Battle of Toro (2 March 1476).
 In 1497, he was chosen to write, as Alderman, the Chapters of the Porto City Council, to be presented to the Cortes of Lisbon.

-In 1500, Pêro Vaz de Caminha, already at an advanced age, was appointed as secretary of the factory projected to be built in Calicut, India, under the designated royal factor Aires Correia.
+In 1500, Pero Vaz de Caminha, already at an advanced age, was appointed as secretary of the factory projected to be built in Calicut, India, under the designated royal factor Aires Correia.
 Correia and Caminha sailed aboard the flagship of the 2nd India armada under Pedro Álvares Cabral that set out from Lisbon in March 1500.
 Charting a wide arc in the South Atlantic, the armada stumbled on the landmass of Brazil on 22 April 1500, and anchored near Porto Seguro, Bahia.
 After about a week of idling on the beach and interacting with the local Tupiniquim natives, the fleet prepared to resume their journey to India.